 Capacity building - The ETS is developing new capacity building programs to fill gaps in telecommunications skills for radio users working in the response.
-Workshops are also planned with telecommunications technicians from the various UN agencies and INGOs, to cover best practices for mobile radio installations, aiming at improving user experiences.
-Additionally, ICT training for data users from NGOs and UN agencies are planned.
+Workshops and ICT training are also planned for telecommunications technicians and data users from the various UN agencies and INGOs, to cover best practices for mobile radio installations and use-aiming at improving user experiences.

-ETS objectives in 2022
+ETS objectives in 2023